Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse: Results

 \subsection{Results: Bluesky}

-We evaluate theme assignment on a randomly sampled set of 500 Bluesky posts using both human and LLM-based judges.
-Across both evaluation settings, our Text-to-Theme assignment consistently achieves the highest accuracy, outperforming LDA, BERTopic, and our Text-to-Summary variant (Table~\ref{tab:bluesky-accuracy-comparison}).
+We evaluate theme assignment on a randomly sampled set of $500$ Bluesky posts using both human and LLM-based judges.
+Across both evaluation settings (Table \ref{tab:combined-accuracy-comparison}), our methods outperform both LDA and BERTopic, with our Text-to-Theme variant achieving the highest accuracy among our methods.
+TopicGPT again achieves high surface-level accuracy ($88\%$ for LLM judge) due to its broader topic labels.
 App. ~\ref{app:eval_bsky} provides a detailed discussion of systematic differences between human and LLM-based judgments on the Bluesky dataset.